What Is The Focus Of Woodlands Art

 Daphne Odjig (1919-2016)

-A founding member of the Indian Group of Seven, Daphne Odjig was a groundbreaking artist who blended traditional Anishinaabe imagery with contemporary techniques.
+A founding member of the Indian Group of Seven, Daphne Odjig was a interesting artist who blended traditional Anishinaabe imagery with contemporary techniques.
 Her work explored themes of family, community, and the challenges faced by Indigenous people in the modern world.
 Odjig's unique style and powerful storytelling made her a significant figure in Canadian art history.

 Blake Debassige (1956-)